Reviews

 Lenovo Legion 5i: Heat dissipation

 For the heat dissipation test, we only considered the beast mode (high-power mode).
-We choose this mode because it will output the highest possible temperature and heat dissipation situation.
+We chose this mode because it will output the highest possible temperature and heat dissipation situation.
 The room temperature is 19℃, the humidity is 80%, and there is no wind environment.
 We used the AIDA64 system stability test to assess the heat dissipation capacity.

 In the first 10 minutes of the test, the CPU power consumption stabilizes at 76W and the temperature is 80°C. After that, the CPU power consumption remains at 65W.
 At this time, the CPU frequency is 3.775Ghz and the temperature is 73.6°C. It can be seen that the heat dissipation level of the machine itself is very good, and it gives a more radical performance release.